 Day 15: Sepilok Orangutan Sanctuary

 This morning we will transfer back to Sandakan where we drive to Sepilok, the largest orangutan sanctuary in the world.
 Here, we can see adolescents, adults and babies in their natural habitat, the tropical rainforest.
 During the morning feeding, we witness orangutans converging on the platform for a meal of bananas and milk.
 Afterwards, we visit the Borneo Sun Bear Conservation Center to learn about conservation of the world’s smallest bear.

 Day 16: Kinabatangan River Wildlife

-This morning we explore the ox-bow lake and the tremendous rainforest that surrounds it.
+Early this morning we explore the ox-bow lake and the tremendous rainforest that surrounds it.
 In this area, there are Macaque monkeys and many species of birds, including the White-bellied sea eagle and the Rhinoceros hornbill.
 A herd of elephants also roam here, seen numerous times by our groups.
 In the afternoon, we enjoy another river cruise with more great wildlife viewing opportunities.

 Day 17: Gomantong caves, to Sandakan

 After breakfast we return to Sandakan with a chance to visit the Gomantong caves.
 Time permitting, we have a tour of Sandakan including the market, Agnes Keith Museum and Australian War Memorial.
 Tonight we enjoy our Farewell Dinner.

 Day 18: To Kota Kinabalu